 ‘The government will take care of me’

 Many people think that the State Pension will be enough when they retire, but as it stands today, you wouldn’t even be able to afford basic expenses with it.
-Research suggests that you’d need at least £10,200 a year to be able to cover all your basic needs1.
-And yet, if you’re eligible for the full State Pension, you can expect to get £8,767 a year2 – not enough to cover your expenses during retirement.
-So, it’s important not to rely exclusively on the government if you want to retire comfortably.
+The Retirement Living Standards from the Pension and Lifetime Savings Association (PLSA), you’d need at least £10,900 a year as a minimum, as a single person1.
+And yet, if you’re eligible for the full State Pension, you can expect to get £9,627.80 a year2 – not enough to cover your expenses during retirement.
+So, it’s important not to rely exclusively on the government if you want to retire comfortably and look into other pension options.
 Make sure you contribute to your workplace pension and consider opening a personal pension, or SIPP, to maximise your retirement pot.

 The tax treatment depends on your individual circumstances and may be subject to change in the future.